 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 As with so many plug-in hybrids, company-car users benefit most from the drivetrain in the A6 TFSI e.
-Its low CO2 emissions mean a Benefit-in-Kind rating of 11% regardless of which model you pick, with entry-level Sport cars offering the best bang for your buck.
-This rate will go up by 1% in 2022/23.
+Its low CO2 emissions mean a Benefit-in-Kind rating of 12% regardless of which model you pick, with entry-level Sport cars offering the best bang for your buck.
 However, there's a catch if you're a private buyer: high insurance, big servicing bills and the aforementioned fuel-economy dilemma mean many in this category may be better off with a diesel A6 instead.
 Still, the plug-in A6 knows its target market and plays to that.

 Audi A6 hybrid insurance group

 Audi offers a three-year warranty with unlimited mileage in the first two years, but a 60,000-mile cap in year three – much the same as you get with a Mercedes.
 The hybrid system's battery is covered by an eight-year/100,000-mile warranty.
 For context, the BMW 530e gets an unlimited-mileage three-year warranty, but only six years and 60,000 miles of battery cover.

 Audi offers fixed-price servicing options that can help spread the cost of maintenance during ownership.
 As of late 2020, according to Audi's website, a two-service plan will cost £529 for the A6 TFSI e, or a few pence over £22 a month.

-There's no road tax to pay in the first year, but you're unlikely to notice, as this amount is usually rolled into cars' on-the-road price.
+There's no road tax to pay in the first year, but you're unlikely to notice, as this amount is usually rolled into a car's on-the-road price.
 The A6's list price starts at over £40,000 and so owners have to make an extra payment in years two to six of ownership of £335 per annum, on top of the standard alternative-fuel flat rate of £145 a year.
 That means you'll pay a total of £480 a year over that period.